 Ever since the 2018 Farm Bill came into effect, there has been a “green rush” of hemp-inspired products flooding the market.
 While hemp can be used to produce a multitude of products across varying industries, few have caused as much confusion among consumers as hemp oil.
 That’s because many brands are now marketing CBD and [...]

 If you have been tracking this miraculous plant, you may be excited about the use of hemp products and their benefits.
-However, because this industry is relatively new to regulatory agencies, there isn’t much clarity about quality and product standards for hemp products, especially when you’re looking to buy CBD hemp [...]
+However, because this industry is relatively new to regulatory agencies, there isn’t much clarity about quality and product standards for hemp products, especially when you’re looking to buy CBD hemp oil.
+There are [...]

 As people who suffer from anxiety and depression are increasingly becoming interested in alternative treatments for these mental ailments, more light gets shed on the positive results of cannabis-derived products.
 With the legalization of hemp products in the US and the increase of medical research about the therapeutic effect of cannabinoids, the [...]